 My wife was made to be a mother.
 It’s something she has wanted her entire life.
 Something we had talked and dreamed about at length before we started trying.
 Now the time had finally come and the one thing standing in her way… was me.

 My wife and I have a great marriage, but nothing in the world could convince me that she wasn’t holding me at fault for destroying her dream of starting a family.
-I was certain that at any moment she was going to unload on me.
+I was certain that at any moment, she was going to unload on me.
 Resent me.
 Leave me for someone who could give her the child she dreamed of.
 I spent weeks dealing with the anxiety of this attack that, to me, was inevitable.
 But it never came.

 Where’s My Confidence?

-And just so you know, erectile dysfunction is much more common than you think.
+So that you know, erectile dysfunction is much more common than you think.
 25% of new ED cases are men under the age of 40.
 So don’t be ashamed – you’re not alone.

 Struggles with infertility can last a long time.
 Longer than you might have the patience for.
 Longer than you might have the budget for.
-Everyone’s circumstances are different, but if you’re currently struggling with infertility my advice is simple:
+Everyone’s circumstances are different, but if you’re currently struggling with infertility, my advice is simple:

 Don’t.
 Give.
 Up.

 Our journey through infertility was the hardest thing we’ve ever had to face as a couple.
-There were times when we thought it may not be worth it; times when we wanted to quit.
+There were times when we thought it might not be worth it; times when we wanted to quit.
 But we held onto our faith and kept moving forward.

-This fall my son will turn two years old.
+This fall, my son will turn two years old.
 And I wouldn’t change a thing.

-I would love to get connected with you on a more personal level, so if you liked this post, pass it on.
-Then click here to find Waiting for Baby Bird on Facebook, or come follow me on Instagram @waitingforbabybird.
+I would love to connect with you, so if you liked this post, pass it on.
+Then come find Waiting for Baby Bird on the public Facebook page or join me on Instagram @waitingforbabybird.
 I can’t wait to “meet” you!